fadziljusri/formspree/README.md

 ## 3. All set, receive emails

-From now on, when someone submits that form, we'll forward you the data as email.
+From now on, when someone submits that form, it will forward you the data as email.

 ### [LEARN MORE](https://github.com/formspree/formspree)